MichaelHagler/meet/README.md

 Meet App

 This app uses a TDD (test-driven development) technique.
-The app uses the Google Calendar API and users will be able to see upcoming events in their city.h
+The app uses the Google Calendar API and users will be able to see upcoming events in their city.

+This app is serverless using AWS to show events in a city.
+Faas is used to deploy quickly and offers great scalability.

 Exercise 4.1 stories and scenarios